How to remote desktop into a Linux desktop with the xrdp command.

 So give this a try and see how you go on your own LAN.
 This is a good way to administer a Linux machine using the graphical desktop.
 I used the gnome-session-fallback desktop over a LAN with the RDP application and it worked quite well, but videos were a bit slow.
 You need to use the .xsession file to specify which desktop is loaded in the xrdp session.
 This is a good way to choose a suitable desktop for RDP.
 But this really does work.
 I just tried this again on my Debian 7.1 laptop and it loaded the Xfce4 desktop by default; therefore I defined the gnome-session fallback environment instead.
 This is a good way to control your PC remotely.
 There is also a way to RDP to Windows from Linux using the Remmina client.
 This will be very useful for controlling a Windows computer from a Linux box.
 This also works very well.

 But the xrdp system is a good way to remotely administer a computer and show off the capabilities of Linux.
-So give this a go and see how useful this is.
+So give this a go and see how useful it is to access your Linux desktop from a Windows machine.

 How to connect from Linux to Windows using the Remmina client.